Ocean-E2E: Hybrid Physics-Based and Data-Driven Global Forecasting of Extreme Marine Heatwaves with End-to-End Neural Assimilation: Experiments

 \subsection{Evaluation of the end-to-end neural assimilation and forecast performance (RQ2)}

 We conducted two sets of assimilation experiments using analysis fields from January 1, 2020 and January 1, 2021 as initial conditions, respectively.
 Both experiments employed a 6-day assimilation window to assimilate SSTA fields over a full year.
-As shown in Figure \ref{fig:assimilation}, the RMSE and BIAS evolution reveal that assimilation errors rapidly increase and stabilize during the assimilation process, demonstrating the stability of our assimilation framework.
+As shown in Appendix~\ref{app:additional_results} (Figure~\ref{fig:assimilation}), the RMSE and BIAS evolution reveal that assimilation errors rapidly increase and stabilize during the assimilation process, demonstrating the stability of our assimilation framework.

-Using these assimilated fields as initial conditions and GLORYS12V1 reanalysis as ground truth, we evaluate the forecasting performance of Ocean-E2E against the S2S system.
+Using these assimilated fields as initial conditions and GLORYS12V1 reanalysis as ground truth, we evaluate the forecasting performance of Ocean-E2E against the S2S system (shown in Table \ref{tab:forecast_res}). \textbf{Since S2S provides 46 days of forecast data, in this study, we only compare the 10-40 days' forecast results of Ocean-E2E with it}.
 To ensure experimental fairness, results in Table \ref{tab:forecast_res} were calculated after the assimilation outputs stabilized (12 days post-initialization).
 It can be found that Ocean-E2E achieves an average 10$\%$ reduction in RMSE compared to superior end-to-end numerical prediction systems across 40-day subseasonal-to-seasonal forecasts.
-Additional comparative experiments have been conducted using S2S assimilation fields as both reference truth and initial conditions (see Appendix G).
+Additional comparative experiments using S2S assimilation fields as both reference truth and initial conditions show the same trend (Table~\ref{tab:forecast_s2s_init}).
 In all experimental configurations, Ocean-E2E demonstrates superior performance relative to S2S, confirming its robust competitiveness.